/skills/fuz-stack/references/wasm-patterns

 Cargo.toml for component crates

-[package.metadata.component.target] is a sub-table — world and path go under target, not under component.
+[package.metadata.component.target] is a sub-table — world and path go under target, not directly under component.

 RUSTFLAGS='-C opt-level=3 -C target-feature=+simd128' \ cargo component build -p blake3_component --release